 |Insurance, Family &||$2,000.00||$2,000.00|

 $48,660 x 25 = $1,216,500

-If we were to follow our 2020 plan, our expenses would be about $30,000 less.
-By doing so we would significantly reduce our FI number.
-Just by deciding to examine our spending patterns and asking what fulfills us, we would stop wasting money, and our precious time, on purchases that does not make us happy.
+If we followed our 2020 plan, our expenses would be about $30,000 less.
+By doing so, we would significantly reduce our FI number.
+Just by examining our spending patterns and asking what fulfills us, we would stop wasting money, and our precious time, on purchases that do not make us happy.

 The Side Effect

-The awesome side effect of lowering our monthly expenses is that we increased our savings.
-This opened more doors for us to increase our wealth, such as acquiring real estate, equity investments etc. We talk about our goals monthly to find more efficient allocation for our savings.
-But this would have not been possible if we had not saved, so saving is the first thing.
+The excellent side effect of lowering our monthly expenses is that we increased our savings.
+This opened more doors for us to improve our wealth by acquiring real estate, equity investments, etc. We discuss our monthly goals to find a more efficient allocation for our savings.
+But this would not have been possible without saving, so saving is the first thing.

 2019 Savings + Additional Savings = 2020 Savings Goal